The-Black-Owl/bankingSystem/README.md

 ### Transactions class
 > The transactions class, is used to create a transaction object.
 The transaction class is supported by the **Transaction Type** enum.
 >> ***Transaction type***: This **Enum** contains the transactions; **DEPOSITE, WITHDRAW, BALANCE**.

+## Users class
+> Will contain the usernanme and class